pola-rs/polars-book/user_guide/src/timeseries/parsing_dates_times.md

 ## Datatypes

-`Polars` inherits the following datetime datatypes from Apache Arrow:
+`Polars` has the following datetime datatypes:

-- `Date`: Date representation (e.g. 2014-07-08), internally represented as days since UNIX epoch encoded by a 32-bit signed integer.
+- `Date`: Date representation e.g. 2014-07-08.
+It is internally represented as days since UNIX epoch encoded by a 32-bit signed integer.
-- `Datetime`: Datetime representation (e.g. ), internally represented as nanoseconds since UNIX epoch encoded by a 64-bit signed integer.
+- `Datetime`: Datetime representation e.g. 2014-07-08 07:00:00.
+It is internally represented as a 64 bit integer since the Unix epoch and can have different units such as ns, us, ms.
-- `Duration`: A timedelate type.
-Created when subtracting `Date/Datetime`.
+- `Duration`: A time delta type that is created when subtracting `Date/Datetime`.
+Similar to `timedelta` in python.
 - `Time`: Time representation, internally represented as nanoseconds since midnight.

 ## Parsing dates from a file

-When loading from a file `Polars` attempts to parse dates and times if the `parse_dates` flag is set to `True`.
+When loading from a CSV file `Polars` attempts to parse dates and times if the `parse_dates` flag is set to `True`:

 ```python
 {{#include ../examples/time_series/parsing_dates.py:3:3}}